JASFramework/Best-Apps-Websites-and-More/README.md

 **System Monitoring**

+*Nice tools to help you with your day*

 [Glasswire](https://www.glasswire.com/) - Instantly see your current & past network activity.
 Detect malware, & block badly behaving apps. **Compatible** With Windows.

 [PowerToys](https://github.com/microsoft/PowerToys) - Microsoft PowerToys is a set of utilities for power users to tune and streamline their Windows 10 experience for greater productivity. **Compatible** With Windows.